Tour Guide Opportunities

-If you are keen on helping the needy, check the options below for volunteering.
+If you are keen on helping those in need, check the options below for volunteering.

 Thanks to this co-op, disabled people have the chance to work in a restaurant that serves the general public located in the heart of Florence, and to participate in many labs organized and led by professionals and volunteers.
 An English language course is part of these offerings and students have the opportunity to volunteer as English teachers, running their own class for groups of disabled people.

 Oxfam is an organization that promotes and supports projects in the field of human rights, education, and economic and social justice.
-Students plan events and initiatives aimed at fundraising in collaboration with Oxfam Italia tutor and ISI’s Community Engagement Coordinator.
+Students plan events and initiatives aimed at fundraising in collaboration with an Oxfam Italia mentor and ISI Florence’s Community Engagement Coordinator.